ShuweiShao/AF-SfMLearner/README.md

 ```shell
 ffmpeg -i rgb.mp4 %10d.png
 ```
-we only use the left frames in our experiments. please refer to extract_left_frames.py.
+We only use the left frames in our experiments and please refer to extract_left_frames.py.
 For dataset 8 and 9, we rephrase keyframes 0-4 as keyframes 1-5.

 **Data structure**